-Agile Software development is based on twelve guiding principles which are set out in the Agile Manifesto:
+Agile Software development is based on 12 guiding principles, which are set out in the Agile Manifesto:

-- 1. Our highest priority is to satisfy the customer through early and continuous deliver of valuable software. - 2.
+- Our highest priority is to satisfy the customer through early and continuous deliver of valuable software. - 2.
 Welcome changing requirements, even late in development.
 Agile processes harness change for the customer's competitive advantage. - 3.
 Deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter timescale. - 4.
-Business people and developers must work together daily throughout the project.
+Business people and developers must work together daily throughout the project. - 5.
+Build projects around motivated individuals.
+Give them the environment and support they need, and trust them to get the job done.